mihaelnt/mconverter-blog/articles/cancel_premium.md

     - After cancelling, your paid plan benefits will remain active for the rest of the current billing period.
     - We'd appreciate it if you let us know why you're cancelling, though you are not required to specify a reason when unsubscribing.

 We are sorry to see you go.
-If you have any questions, we're here to help.
-Contact MConverter Support from the main navigation menu.
+If you have any questions, we're here to help: [contact us](#legal).

 ## I can't see any active plans, but I'm still getting charged.
 Why?